YottaDB/YDBDoc/ProgGuide/opdebug.rst

 .. parsed-literal::
    YDB>ZPRINT, name+3
-   %GTM-E-SPOREOL, Either a space or an end-of-line was expected but not found ZP, name+3
+   %YDB-E-SPOREOL, Either a space or an end-of-line was expected but not found ZP, name+3
    ^_____
    YDB>